krpors/gimlet/README.md

 The `:ID` is crucial here: this is input from the column `ID` from the previous query.

+# Compiling and packaging

+Java 8 is required.
+Maven must be used to build the sources and optionally build a distribution (work in progress):

+Just compile:

+    mvn clean install

+Create .tar.gz distribution:

+    mvn clean package assembly:single

-# TODOs
+# TODOs and ideas

-A list of things to be done
+A list of things to be done, or some ideas.
+Not in any particular order.

-1. Fix the way the `QueryTree` and the backed `Query` object tree works.
+1. Fix the way the `QueryTree` and the backed `Query` object tree works?
 1. Re-use (make a reference to) a query structure so you can make sort of duplicates, where you make a reference to another query structure for the subqueries.
+1. Add some kind of list of known JDBC drivers + connection strings.
+1. Splash screen with some funky graphic.
+1. Help file/screen.
+1. New project.
+1. Save project as.
+1. Drag/drop queries to a new parent.
+1. Drag/drop (or reorder by button or context menu) of aliases.
+1. Query wizard or something: start by a root query, execute sample query, then hit next to configure the next query, until finished, then a query tree is a result.